 Exploring cyanotype

-SUNDAY 29TH JUNE 12.30 - 3.30pm What is a cyanotype?
-The cyanotype printing technique is one of the earliest forms of photography, invented in 1842 by Sir John Herschel and made famous by botanist and artist, Anna Atkins.
+*** NOW SOLD OUT - MORE CYANOTYPE COMING SOON *** SATURDAY 21ST MARCH 12.30 - 3.30pm What is a cyanotype?
+The cyanotype printing technique is one of the earliest forms of photography, invented in 1842 by Sir John Herschel and made famous by botanist and artist, Anna Atkins, who used the process to create innovative and beautiful records of seaweed types.
 A cyanotype print is created by exposing UV sensitive paper to UV light.
-First, objects are laid on top of the UV sensitive paper and exposed to UV light.
-Once the print has been exposed for a period of time, the print is washed in water to fix the image to the page.
-The outcome is a striking blue & white silhouette image of the object you laid on top.
-What you can expect: In this workshop you will begin arranging objects onto UV sensitive paper and expose it to sunlight.
+First, objects are laid on top of the paper and exposed to UV light.
+Once the print has been exposed, the print is washed in water to fix the image to the page.
+The result is a striking blue & white silhouette image of the object you laid on top.
+What you can expect: In this workshop you will learn how to mix cyanotype solution, and prepare your surfaces for printing.
+You'll arrange objects onto your UV sensitive paper and expose it to sunlight.
 (If the weather is poor, we will be using UV lightboxes in place of the sun).
-Once you have got to grips with the printing process, you will create some more prints onto fabric.
-Lastly, you will plan an arrangement and then print it onto a canvas bag.
-What to bring: • Materials and equipment are provided for this session, however feel free to bring along a small selection of objects to use on your prints to make them personal to you, for example; buttons, seaweed, feathers, plants/flowers.
-Taking your prints home: Please note that the cyanotype printed bags may still be wet.
-You will take your prints home on the same day, please bring along an envelope or bag to put your images in.
-What you'll take away: • Several experimental cyanotype prints • A tote bag printed with your own cyanotype design Suitable for: Adults of all skill levels; no previous experience required.
+Once you have got to grips with the printing process, you will plan and create your final prints.
+What to bring: • All materials are supplied, however if you would like to bring a selection of objects to experiment with then feel free!
+Ideas: buttons lace/textured fabric stencils/cut outs feathers flowers/plants What you'll take away: • A set of your own unique cyanotype prints • The knowledge and skills to continue making cyanotype prints at home Suitable for: Adults of all skill levels; You might be a complete beginner, or looking for a refresher.
 Your tutor: Emily Rose Parris is an experienced photographer & arts educator.
 Read more about Emily on our Tutors page.
 Tea and coffee is provided, and you are welcome to use our small kitchen.
 There is a shop a short walk away, and parking at the weekend is easily available just outside.
 We're on the first floor.

 Cancellation Policy